byapparov/CarND-LaneLines-P1/writeup.md

 that we probably will need to address by allowing for shorter line segments or through additional transformation of the image that would allow detect road lines still.

+* Pipeline was not tested on images with text or signs drawn on the road.

 ## 3. Suggest possible improvements to your pipeline